q-yang/cod-lab/README.md

 ## Resources

-### RISC-V Simple Simulator

-For the first labs we will use the web based RISC-V simulator [Venus](https://kvakil.github.io/venus/).
-Venus executes in your browser and there is no need to install any tools on your laptop.
-You can also save that web page to have a local copy of the simulator to work when offline.

-### RISC-V Advanced Simulator
+### RISC-V Simulator

-For later labs we will use the RISCV pipeline simulator Ripes.
+In our labs we will use the RISCV pipeline simulator Ripes.
 Download it from [here](https://github.com/mortbopet/Ripes/releases).
 No installation is required, however, enable the file's execute bit to make it executable.